 - Have a good working attitude – it’s not a Friday / holiday home workplace, but a regular full-time working day with the boss

 - Get up early and start work early as well – before usually unproductive afternoon hours you’ve done a ton (and instead you’ve received a long time).

 - Keep bonuses after accomplishing tasks, and take the time to do something you usually couldn’t do at the office (e.g. cook something good, sports, etc.).

 - Use planning software to schedule your work it also reminds you what still has to be done – good examples are Focus Booster, Trello, Microsoft Planner, etc.

-Regular Exercise: Keep some time apart from your schedule for workout and stick to it to your wellbeing.
+Regular Exercise: Keep some time apart from your schedule for a workout and stick to it for your wellbeing.
 Do a mix of Yoga, Aerobics, and Stretching.
 This simple step will greatly help in keeping you fit.

 Proper Hygiene: The common practice is much needed now as your hands are first to come in contact with anything.
 Follow proper hand wash process to disinfect and keep your space as well as belongings, essentials well sanitized.

-As an organization, we conduct regular fun activities online to keep us connected and feel like with good people’s gathering.
+As an RPATech family, we conduct regular fun activities online to keep us connected and feel like good people’s gatherings.
 Wishing you the best, we urge you to stay hopeful and stay good!